 Take time to get your puppy used to wearing a collar or harness.
 Reward with treats each time you put it on off your puppy so that they learn to enjoy the experience.

 Clicker training is a type of reward-based training that helps dogs to learn positive behaviours by using the click to tell them when they have behaved in a way you like.
 First, you pair the noise of the click with food so that your puppy associates the click with something pleasurable.
 You can then use the clicker to ‘mark’ behaviours you like, and follow it up with a treat.
 Clicker training helps your dog to learn exactly what it is that they did right, and they are then more likely to repeat that behaviour to gain further rewards.

 You don’t need to be a dog trainer to clicker train your puppy.
 There are many resources available online to help you learn about clicker training.
 It’s also a great way to bond with your puppy.
 We recommend the book, Clicker Training for Dogs* by clicker training expert, Karen Pryor.

-Here’s a few tips to get you started with clicker training:
+How to get started with clicker training

 Life Skills for Puppies*,

 you enjoy with your puppy.

 It’s a good idea for you and your puppy to attend puppy training classes.
 It’s much easier to train puppies and establish positive behaviours when they are little, than undo negative behaviours.
 This includes pulling on the lead when out walking and not coming back when called.